RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	GitHub	is	a	very	widely	used	software	platform that	provides	a	code	repository	for	collaborative	development, including	branching	and	versioning	capabilities.

-### Question # 13 - During	an	incident	investigation	from	a	suspected	breach,	it	wasdiscovered	that	some	application	code	contained	the	names	of	underlying databases	and	systems	that	were	able	to	be	read	by	the	attacker.
+### [important] Question # 13 - During	an	incident	investigation	from	a	suspected	breach,	it	was discovered	that	some	application	code	contained	the	names	of	underlying databases	and	systems	that	were	able	to	be	read	by	the	attacker.
 What	type of	vulnerability	does	this	best	represent?
 A.	Injection
 B.	Sensitive	data	exposure
 C.	Security	misconfigurations